gravitational/teleport/docs/4.4/config-reference.md

     # If not set, by default Teleport will look for the `license.pem` file in
     # the configured `data_dir` .
     license_file: /var/lib/teleport/license.pem

-    # DEPRECATED in Teleport 3.2 (moved to proxy_service section)
-    kubeconfig_file: /path/to/kubeconfig

 # This section configures the 'node service':
 ssh_service: